pkp/learning-ojs/en/review.md

 Hit the **Record Editorial Decision** button at the bottom of the window.

-The submission is automatically moved to the copyediting stage.
+The submission is automatically moved to the Copyediting stage.